CHAOZHAO-1/HUSTbearing-dataset/README.md

 # HUSTbearing dataset (实验室自采开源数据集)

+**important updata 2025-05-19.
+The second column of the file represents speed.
+However, since we collected the data at a constant speed, this column is redundant and holds no meaningful value.
+You can ignore it.
+The correct speed is indicated in the filename.**

 We released an open-source bearing failure dataset.

 We hope this dataset can benefit your research

 data link: https://pan.quark.cn/s/0c7578963014